-Vitamin K deficiency in adults is rare but does occur in infants.
+Vitamin K is important for blood clotting, bone health, and more.
 The main symptom of a vitamin K deficiency is excessive bleeding caused by an inability to form blood clots.

 In this article, we look at the function of vitamin K in the body, as well as the symptoms and treatments for a vitamin K deficiency.

-Both vitamin K-1 and vitamin K-2 produce proteins that help the blood to clot.
+Both vitamin K1 and vitamin K2 produce proteins that help the blood clot.
 Blood clotting or coagulation prevents excessive bleeding internally and externally.

-While vitamin K deficiency is rare, it means a person’s body cannot produce enough of these proteins, increasing the risk of excessive bleeding.
+If a person has a vitamin K deficiency, that means the person’s body cannot produce enough of these proteins, increasing the risk of excessive bleeding.

 Most adults obtain an adequate supply of vitamin K through the foods they eat and through what their body naturally produces.